 Allow for accurate estimation

 Acceptance criteria show how the product should function in great detail.
 It helps a development team correctly estimate the work in terms of time and costs.
 Also, acceptance criteria allow programmers to plan the process in the most efficient way.

 A coding team relies on acceptance criteria to determine a detailed must-have feature scope.
 In other words, acceptance criteria constitute a list of minimum requirements for a user story to be considered “done.”
 Without them, there would be too much room for uncertainty, and programmers would have a hard time figuring out what exactly they have to build.

 Serve as a basis for testing

-All acceptance should be testable, i.e. have the clear pass and fail results.
-That’s why quality assurance team use them to check if a system works as it’s meant to work.
+All acceptance should be testable, i.e., have a precise pass and fail results.
+That’s why the quality assurance team uses them to check if a system works as it’s meant to work.
 On top of that, acceptance criteria come in handy when testing specialists write autotests.

 Who creates acceptance criteria?

 As a rule, acceptance criteria are written by a product owner or business analyst (depending on the chosen project management methodology).
 However, all participants of the development process, including clients, can contribute to their creation.

 If a client documents acceptance criteria, they should be reviewed by tech specialists.
 It is required to ensure that there are no constraints from the technical perspective, and all the requirements can be implemented in practice.